jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 hurried into the back yard.
 There was not a bird to be seen there.
 “ ‘Where are they all, Maggie?’
 I cried.

-### ADVENTURE VII.
-THE ADVENTURE OF THE BLUE CARBUNCLE 114

 “ ‘Gone to the dealer’s, Jem.’
 “ ‘Which dealer’s?’
 “ ‘Breckinridge, of Covent Garden.’